CouchCMS/Documentation/src/contents/tags-reference/excerpt.md

 # excerpt

-The **excerpt** tag can be used to create an excerpt of any content that is enclosed within its opening and closing tags.<br/>
+The **excerpt** tag can be used to create an excerpt of any content that is enclosed within its opening and closing tags.
 Unlike the **excerptHTML** tag, the **excerpt** tag strips off all HTML tags (except those specified by its _allow_ parameter) from the excerpt it creates.

 ## Parameters